 Have students post their burning questions!
-Let’s get our students out of their seats by creating interactive bulletin boards that allow them to express themselves.
+Get our students out of their seats by creating interactive bulletin boards that allow them to express themselves.

 Yes, I let my students write their questions and post them in the parking lot.
 I visit the parking lot on a daily basis.

-It’s also a way of tracking how’s my instructional delivery as well as knowing where my students are in their learning goals.
+It’s also a way of tracking how my instructional delivery is as well as knowing where my students are in their learning goals.

 I know that these students have a lot to share and to ask.
-The questions in the parking lot should be answered the next day as a form of a brief recall.
+Questions in the parking lot should be answered the next day in the form of a brief recall.